auth0/Lock.swift/README.md

 #### Specify Connections

-Lock will automatically load your client configuration automatically, if you wish to override this behaviour you can manually specify which of your connections to use.
+Lock will automatically load your application configuration automatically, if you wish to override this behaviour you can manually specify which of your connections to use.

 Before presenting Lock you can tell it what connections it should display and use to authenticate an user.
 You can do that by calling the method and supply a closure that can specify the connections.